 What is retinal pucker?

 Located at the back of your retina is the macula, which contains a high amount of photoreceptor cells to help detect the presence of light.
 These receptive cells relay messages to the brain and help it understand images.
 The macula plays an important role in providing the central vision that we use during driving, reading, or reviewing things in detail.
 If something happens to it, like a retinal or macular pucker, you may experience blurry or fuzzy vision.
 As a common eye condition in patients older than 50, a macular pucker happens when scar tissue develops on the macula.
 The scar tissue occurs because our vitreous, the jelly-like fluid that maintains the eye's shape, starts to pull away from the retina and creates micro-injuries.
-Our board-certified ophthalmologists at Palm Beach Eye Center in Lake Worth, FL and Delray Beach, FL specialize in retinal puckers and can help improve your visual acuity.
+Our board-certified ophthalmologists at Palm Beach Eye Center offer treatment for retinal pucker in Lake Worth, FL and Delray Beach, FL and can help improve your visual acuity.

 - Fuzzy central vision